LucaDeBenedictis/lucadebenedictis.github.io/_portfolio/me.md

 collection: portfolio
 ---

-This is a picture of myself I have in my GitHub page.
+This is a giant version of the picture of myself I have in my GitHub page.